AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 ### Manual
 This semester, the StaRS team focused on fabricating three new filters.
-The filters will hold varying sand grain sizes from 25 ${\mu m}$, 35 ${\mu m}$  and 45 ${\mu m}$.
+The filters will hold varying sand grain sizes from 25, 35 and 45 micrometers.

 The team will also be attaching a pump after the three filter streams in order to ensure a downward flow.
 The main challenge the team is how to maintain the three effluent flows through one pump so that they will all flow through their respective turbidimeter.

 ###### Materials

-- Sand sieved to three sizes: 25 ${\mu m}$, 35 ${\mu m}$, and 45 ${\mu m}$
+- Sand sieved to three sizes: 25, 35 and 45 micrometers.
 - Three turbidimeters
 - Three pressure sensors

 ###### Obtaining Sand

 The StaRS team is in the process of obtaining sieved sand.
 The team first reached out to Standard Sand and Silica Co., a company that AguaClara has obtained sand from previously.
-The company would not be capable of providing sand sieved to .25 ${\mu m}$.
+The company would not be capable of providing sand sieved to 25 micrometers.
 The team has been in contact with Philip Carubia from the Cornell Center for Materials Research to discuss the possibility of sieving sand either using a Sonic Sifter on campus or purchasing hand-sieves.
 The team will decide which sieving method to use within the next week.

 #### Procedure